Last call for applicants to sail

 The ANZIC Science Committee makes allowance for the relative opportunities of the applicants, so that early career researchers, including graduate students, have a good chance of selection.
-Note that non-tenured applicants must have a position at an Australian or New Zealand member institution for at least one year post-expedition and ideally more to enable them to carry out the necessary post cruise research.
+Note that non-tenured applicants must have a position at an Australian or New Zealand member institution for at least one year after the sampling party in Bremen in early 2019, and ideally more, to enable them to carry out the necessary post cruise research.

 As well as the form, applicants should provide: